codinggero/class/README.md

    const pi = 3.14159;
    ```

-2. **Type Annotation** (Optional): You can explicitly specify the data type of a variable using a type annotation, or you can let Dart infer the type based on the initializer.
+2. **Type Annotation** (Optional): You can explicitly specify the data type of a variable using a type annotation, or you can let Flutter/Dart infer the type based on the initializer.
 For example:

    ```dart
    int count = 5; // Type annotation specifies 'int'.
    var length = 10; // Dart infers the type as 'int'.
    ```

-3. **Identifier Rules**: Dart variable names (identifiers) must follow these rules:
+3. **Identifier Rules**: Flutter/Dart variable names (identifiers) must follow these rules:
    - Start with a letter (uppercase or lowercase) or underscore `_`.
    - After the first character, can include letters, digits, and underscores.
-   - Cannot be a Dart reserved word (keyword).
+   - Cannot be a Flutter/Dart reserved word (keyword).
    - Must be unique within the same scope.

-Here are some examples of variable declarations in Dart:
+Here are some examples of variable declarations in Flutter/Dart:

 ```dart
 var name = "Alice"; // Inferred type: String